corgijan/blog/aboutme.md

 ## Faculty work
 Im organizing the cybersecurity meeting at TU Dortmund where I do theoretical courses like "How does Open Source Intelligence work" and "What is confidential computing" and practical (programming) challenges sometimes even in cooperation with businesses participating in the cybersec scene.

-Im also an active representative of the student Body where I focus on the inter-student-body relations of the STEM field students.
+Im also an active representative of the student body where I focus on the inter-student-body relations of the STEM field students.